Talya-Perets/MeshtasticSimulator/README.md

 ## Project Objective

-This project simulates Meshtastic-style mesh network communication, implementing and comparing two network routing algorithms: a pure flooding algorithm and an intelligent tree-based routing system.
+This project simulates Meshtastic-style mesh network communication, implementing and comparing two network routing algorithms:
+- **Pure flooding** - every node forwards to all neighbors.
+- **Tree-Based Routing** – nodes use learned paths for efficient routing.
 The simulation demonstrates how nodes can learn network topology through message observation and make smart routing decisions using knowledge trees to optimize message propagation in mesh networks.

 ## Installation and Setup